kunitoki/LuaBridge3/Manual.md

 Method registration works just like function registration.
 Virtual methods work normally; no special syntax is needed. const methods are detected and const-correctness is enforced, so if a function returns a const object (or a container holding to a const object) to Lua, that reference to the object will be considered const and only const methods can be called on it.
 It is possible to register Lua metamethods (except `__gc`).
 Destructors are registered automatically for each class.

-As with regular variables and properties, class properties can be marked read-only by passing false in the second parameter, or omitting the set set function.
+As with regular variables and properties, class properties can be marked read-only by passing false in the second parameter, or omitting the set function.
 The `deriveClass` takes two template arguments: the class to be registered, and its base class.
 Inherited methods do not have to be re-declared and will function normally in Lua.
 If a class has a base class that is **not** registered with Lua, there is no need to declare it as a subclass.

 Remember that in Lua, the colon operator '`:`' is used for method call syntax: